Jkierem/ui-test/README.md

 3. create a .env file (copy .example.env and fill in the gaps) inside the root folder and set an enviroment variable called REACT_APP_USE_FIREBASE as true (literally just true.
 No quotes needed).
 If this is skipped or if REACT_APP_USE_FIREBASE is false, localStorage data will be used.
 Otherwise, it will use the provided firebase data.
 For more info, go to the firebase section
 4. run `yarn start`

+## Project Structure

+The code is stored inside of the src folder where:
+- components: holds common components that can and should be recycled.
+Although some components here might be tied to some logic.
+- views: holds components that represent different routes in the page
+- hooks: folder for custom hooks.
+Currently only one: useDevice
+- middleware: folder containing all the logic to connect to backend
+- assets: static assets to be processed by webpack

 ## Dependencies to look out for

 ### Third party